-As noted above, during this period, Management elected to minimize operations and conserve cash pending the grant of the Exploitation Permit.
+As noted above, during the Reporting Period, Management elected to minimize operations and conserve cash pending the grant of the Exploitation Permit.
 Operations expenditures included:

-- \$2,110,957 (2022 \$5,197,022) was expended on E&E. All costs related to the Project are charged to E&E including project management, wages and salaries, camp and field expenses, and the completion of the Environment Baseline Study.
-See E&E Expenditures in the Technical section - While waiting for the issuance of the Neita Exploitation Permit, Project Management seized the opportunity to a) make reparations and improvements to the camp and b) undertake a number of service projects in the surrounding community.
-See Stakeholder Engagement - Management fees were constant year over year despite the awared of performance bonus and an increase in compensation paid to the Country Director.
-Director fees have remained the same for many years although there is now one additional director. - Professional and consulting fees were higher in the Reporting Period (\$177,606 versus \$105,752) primarily due to increased legal fees charged for the comprehensive agreement and other documentation related to the Barrick proposed joint venture - Listing and shareholder information expenditures (\$204,288 vs. \$264,046) were lower in 2023 primarily due to a reduction in the number of equity raises - Management continues to try and find ways to minimize G&A expenditures while conserving cash; this resulted in lower G&A costs year over yeara - Amortization decreased period over period due to a) the method used for depreciation is based on a diminishing NAV and b) the Corporation [over] accrued in 2022 and is therefore adjusting in the current Reporting Period. - Share-based compensation is higher in 2023 due to a December grant of options to directors and officers; amortization relates to options granted in 2023 and 2021.
+- \$460,038 (2023 \$409,884) was expended on E&E. All costs related to the Project are charged to E&E including project management, wages and salaries, camp and field expenses; See costs table above. - While waiting for the issuance of the Neita Exploitation Permit, Project Management seized the opportunity to a) make reparations and improvements to the camp and b) to undertake a number of service projects in the surrounding community.
+See Stakeholder Engagement. - Management and Directors' fees remained constant year over year. - Professional and consulting fees were significantly higher (\$74,291 versus \$18,624) primarily due to higher legal fees incurred in relation to the Barrick joint venture. - Amortization was lower (\$34,422 versus \$40,239) as a result of the declining balance method used to estimate depreciation on the Corporation's capital assets. - G&A and listing and shareholder information expense remained constant year over year. - Share-based compensation is the amortization of the fair value of stock options as they vest; both the 2024 and 2023 expense recorded relates to options granted in 2021 and 2023.